25G SFP28 transceivers: Quo Vadis?

 Figure 3.
 SAN component layers

-We experience exponential growth of unstructured data and requirements for fast, reliable, low latency interconnections between computer data storage and servers keep growing.
-Fibre Channel (FC) is one of leading protocols which can meet all above and is favored by many Data Centers and large scale industrial and commercial enterprise networks.
+We experience exponential growth of unstructured data, and requirements for fast, reliable, low-latency interconnections between computer data storage and servers keep growing.
+Fiber Channel (FC) is one of the leading protocols that can meet all the above and is favored by many Data Centers and large-scale industrial and commercial enterprise networks.

 Evolution path of Fiber Channel data rates

-32GFC uses the same SFP28 form factor as 25G Ethernet (25.78 Gbps), but its’ data rate from software and hardware perspective is tweaked to 28.05 Gbps.
+32GFC uses the same SFP28 form factor as 25G Ethernet (25.78 Gbps), but its data rate from a software and hardware perspective is tweaked to 28.05 Gbps.

-Leading equipment vendors specializing in Fiber Channel switches are: Broadcom (Brocade), HP and Cisco where main vendors specializing in Fiber Channel HBAs (Host Bus Adapters) are Marvel (QLogic) and Broadcom (Emulex).
+Leading equipment vendors specializing in Fiber Channel switches are: Broadcom (Brocade), HP, and Cisco, where the main vendors specializing in Fiber Channel HBAs (Host Bus Adapters) are Marvel (QLogic) and Broadcom (Emulex).

 Afterwords